Anthropomorphism: In film

-All of the characters in Walt Disney Animation Studios' Zootopia (2016) are anthropomorphic animals, that is an entirely nonhuman civilization.
+All of the characters in Walt Disney Animation Studios' Zootopia (2016) and it's sequel (2025) are anthropomorphic animals in entirely nonhuman civilization.

+The five main characters in Dreamworks Animation's The Bad Guys, as well as the main villains in both of the films and supporting character Diane Foxington, are anthropomorphic animals living in a human society.

 The live-action/animated franchise Alvin and the Chipmunks by 20th Century Fox centers around anthropomorphic talkative and singing chipmunks.
 The female singing chipmunks called The Chipettes are also centered in some of the franchise's films.